mhenke/content/files/en-us/learn_web_development/core/frameworks_libraries/svelte_getting_started/index.md

 Whenever the button is clicked, Svelte executes the `toggleName()` function, which in turn updates the value of the `name` state variable.
 Since `name` was declared with `$state`, Svelte automatically updates the DOM whenever its value changes.

-Note the use of `:` in `on:click`.
+Note the use of `:` in `onclick`.
 That's Svelte's syntax for listening to DOM events.

 ## Inspecting main.js: the entry point of our app